brikis98/fundamentals-of-devops-website/_posts/2025-02-24-finding-ami-ids.md

 Ubuntu.
 However, when you are trying to launch instances programmatically, you need the ID of the AMI to use, and that ID can be surprisingly tricky to find, as (a) it's not easy to find the ID in the web UI and (b) even if you find it, you wouldn't want to hard-code the ID anyway, as it is different in each region, and changes each time AWS updates its AMIs (e.g., with security fixes).
-In this blog post, I'll show you several recipes for how to programmatically find the latest ID of Amazon-managed AMIs, with each recipe making use of one of the following
+In this blog post, I'll share several copy-pasteable recipes for how to programmatically find the latest ID of Amazon-managed AMIs, with each recipe making use of one of the following
 tools:

 * [AWS CLI](#aws-cli)